marie-anne-decarie/CART-315/Process/Journal.md

 <br><br> I just showed my (very rough) prototype to my friend, and she goes "girl...that's already a thing..."
 <br> I should have looked it up!:( <br>
 ![oh sir](https://github.com/marie-anne-decarie/CART-315/assets/157767089/0f6bbfce-5533-40e2-937e-4e19ec9ae6ac) <br>
-Honestly these past two weeks have been a mess.
-It took me so much time to find an idea I liked and I really overestimated my programming skills, despite my very limited experience.
-I think going forward, I will have to either make something more simple or join a team so that I can share the workload and divide tasks with other people.
-<br> Hopefully I can catch up and make something I'm happy with next time:')
+Honestly these past two weeks have been a little rough.
+I tried to do too much and too fast.
+I wanted to get ahead and have a Unity prototype to show in class, but I really overestimated my coding skills and I wasn't able to do much except shuffle the words and show them on screen.
+At least I have some paper material, but again, the "the idea already exists now" thing really worries me.
+We'll see what happens when I show it in class!

 # March 4th
 <br><br> I've been thinking a bit more about the words fighting game.
 I think it could be really fun, even though I'm not entirely sure about the rules and gameplay.